- Search The Registry

 Mary Modjeska Simkins

 *On this date in 1899, Mary Modjeska Monteith Simkins was born.
-She was an important leader of Black public health reform, social reform, and the civil rights movement in the South.
+She was a Black public health reform, social reform, and the civil rights activist in the South.

 Born in Columbia, South Carolina, she was the first of eight children.
 Her parents, Henry and Rachel Monteith named her after a favorite Polish actress Helena Modjeska.
 The Monteiths were a prosperous couple who encouraged their children in academic studies.

 After receiving her A.B. degree, Simkins began teaching in the elementary division of the Booker T. Washington School in Columbia and began teaching her favorite subject there two years later.
 In 1929, she married Andrew W. Simkins and had to resign because married women were not allowed to teach in Columbia’s city schools.
 Two years later she found work at the South Carolina Tuberculosis Association as its Director of Negro Work, a position that lasted until 1942 when she was released due to her participation in American Civil Rights activities.

 In 1931, Simkins became the director of Negro Work for the South Carolina Tuberculosis Association, the state's only full-time, statewide Black public health worker.
 For decades before the 1930s, southern racism and poverty had created an alarming increase in deaths among Blacks from tuberculosis, pellagra, and other illnesses.
 Simkins created alliances with influential white and Black groups and made a substantial impact on the health of Blacks in South Carolina.